 Step #1: Whip the Egg Whites

-To make your angel food cake batter, start by whipping the egg whites into weak peaks using the whisk attachment and your standing mixer.
+Start by whipping the egg whites into weak peaks using the whisk attachment of a standing mixer for about one minute.

-I highly recommend using real eggs vs. store-bought egg whites for the best results.
-You will waste the yolks, but the cake will have a great chance at success with real eggs.
+I highly recommend using real eggs instead of store-bought egg whites for the best results.
+The yolks will be wasted, but the cake will have a greater chance of success with fresh egg whites.

 The perfect whipped egg whites should hold weak peaks and be pourable.
 This is how you know you mixed them correctly.